 Pensacola was first settled in 1559 by the Spanish and is one of the oldest European Settlements in the United States!
 Pensacola makes one of the perfect weekend getaways in Florida!
-It is the westernmost city in the Florida Panhandle.
-Known for its beautiful white sand beaches, historical monuments, state parks and more.
+It is the westernmost city in the Florida Panhandle and is known for its beautiful white sand beaches, historical monuments, state parks, and more.

-If visiting Pensacola in November checkout the Pensacola Seafood Festival a three-day seafood lovers dream making Pensacola a perfect destination for Florida in the Fall.
-Or if you are in the area during the holiday season in December checkout the Pensacola Winterfest with over 400,000 lights and a trolly ride through historic downtown it the perfect way to spend an evening!
+If visiting Pensacola in November, check out the Pensacola Seafood Festival.
+This is a three-day seafood lover’s dream, making Pensacola a perfect destination for Florida in the fall.
+Or if you are in the area during December, discover the Pensacola Winterfest with over 400,000 lights and a trolly ride through historic downtown.
+It is the perfect way to spend an evening!

-14 Fun Things To Do In Pensacola Florida
+16 Best Things To Do In Pensacola You Shouldn’t Miss

 The best part is this is one of the free things to do in Pensacola as the entry is free and the museum is open Tuesday through Saturday from 10 am to 4 pm.
 For those 16 and older remember to bring an ID as they are required for entrance to the museum.